Terms and Conditions for Booking Online Workshops

 1.3 Only Authorised Users shall attend the Online Workshops and, for the avoidance of doubt, such Authorised User shall have to be Registered Users in order to register for an Online Workshop.

-2.1 The Fee is payable for each and every Authorised User and includes supply to each Authorised User of registration and log-in details and provision of the Workshop Materials.
+2.1 Fees are payable for each and every Authorised User and includes supply to each Authorised User of registration and log-in details and provision of the Workshop Materials.
 It is an express term of these Terms that you advise The Myers-Briggs Company how many people will be accessing the Online Workshop and the fee is payable per person accordingly.
 If the number changes, the Authorised User and/or Client will immediately notify The Myers-Briggs Company of the same and pay The Myers-Briggs Company any additional amount due.

 2.3 Where The Myers-Briggs Company has quoted a price for an Online Workshop in euros (€), US dollars ($) or any other currency, the price shall be paid in accordance with the currency set forth on the invoice.